Other Assets

 • Digital assets include cryptocurrencies, tokens, and other blockchain-based assets; they exist only as entries on a distributed ledger, not in physical form.

-• Blockchain is a distributed ledger recording every transaction across a network, with transparency, immutability, decentralization, and irreversibility.
+• Blockchain is a distributed ledger recording every transaction across a network, with transparency, immutability, decentralization, and transactions that are typically irreversible.

 • Wallets store the private keys that access crypto: a hot wallet is online (lower security, frequent trading), a cold wallet is offline hardware (higher security, long-term storage).

-• The Howey Test (SEC) makes a digital asset a security only if ALL four prongs are met: investment of money, common enterprise, reasonable expectation of profits, and profits derived from the efforts of others.
+• The Howey Test (SEC) applies to a specific offer or sale, not permanently to the asset; that transaction is a security only if ALL four prongs are met: investment of money, common enterprise, reasonable expectation of profits, and profits derived from the efforts of others.

-• Digital assets are highly volatile, have limited valuation metrics (no earnings or dividends), and are not correlated with stocks or bonds.
+• Digital assets are highly volatile, have limited valuation metrics (no earnings or dividends), and generally show low or unstable correlation with stocks or bonds; they trade on exchanges, some regulated and some not.

 ItemValue